gms1/HomeOfThings/docs/DEVELOP.md

 npx nx run <project>:version-bump --ver <new version>|increment|keep
 ```

-and logs the changelog relevant commits for this project
+and also logs the changelog relevant commits for this project

 > NOTE: using 'increment' takes the git changes into account to decide which part of the version must be incremented